apache/ws-wss4j/README.txt

  * OASIS Web Serives Security: SOAP Message Security 1.0 Standard 200401, March 2004
     * Username Token profile V1.0
     * X.509 Token Profile V1.0

+The Web Services Security part of WSS4J is fairl well tested and many WebService projects use it already.
+Also interoperability with various other implementations is well tested.

 WSS4J can also be configured to emulate previous WSS spec implementations with older namespaces, such as WebSphere 5.1 and WebLogic 8.1 SP2.

-WS-Security Features
+* Web Services Security Features *

 WSS4J can generate and process the following SOAP Bindings: